deferpanic/goweave/README.md

   I apologize for giving you the forks to stab your collective eyes out.

-  I think a good goweavel to have is to make it as proper go as possible.
-Suggestions welcome.
+  I think a good goal to have is to make it as proper go as possible.

+  Suggestions more than welcome!

 ## What is AOP !??

   [Aspect oriented programming](http://docs.jboss.org/aop/1.1/aspect-framework/userguide/en/html/what.html)

-  in short - we are a pre-processor that generates code defined to a goweave file
+  In short - this is a pre-processor that generates code defined by a goweave specification file.

-  tools existing:
+  Existing Tools:
     go fmt:
       This is actually used for around advice.
 It allows you to wrap methods.
+Having said that - we wish to do more proper around advice than simply re-writing the function declaration.

     go fix:
+      This is one hell of an awesome tool.
+I just think it's a little too low-level for what we are wanting to do.
+Remember - one of the solutions of this tool is to make things as trivial as possible to insert new functionality.

     go cover:
       This is used to provide code coverage and has similar properties